 Those 90 Indians wins are an MLB high in this simulation, which seems astounding.
 Cleveland didn’t go on a historic winning-streak like in real baseball, but they’re leaps and bounds above the rest.
-Other that that, the North seems like a cesspool of mediocrity, wuth Detroit, Philly, and Toronto under .500 on the season.
+Other than that, the North seems like a cesspool of mediocrity, with Detroit, Philly, and Toronto under .500 on the season.

 Milwaukee was a big surprise to us, however.
 They didn’t have great winning percentages to use for the game simulations, but eclipsed the .500 mark anyways.